Articles

 Abstract: Knowledge concerning the kraft pulping process is evaluated from the point of view of industrial application.
 Reported influences of pulping variables on delignification rate, pulp yield, and pulp properties are examined.
 Special emphasis is placed on methods for increasing pulp yield and the feasibility of adopting these methods by industry.
 Water and air pollution problems related to kraft pulping and possible solutions are discussed.
 Developments in process technology and control are described.

-[This is the classic article on how the key independent variables of kraft pulping affect pulping rate and yield.]
+[This is the classic article on how the key independent variables of kraft pulping affect pulping rate and yield, then and now.]

 The Top Ten Factors in Kraft Pulp Yield